Making Hip Step

 INSTRUMENT 2 - THE SNARE/CLAP

-Create another instance of a sampler to trigger a clap/snare layer to go on beat 3 of every measure.
+Create another sampler instance to trigger a clap/snare layer on beat 3 of every measure.
 I chose to use a sampler called Polyplex in Reaktor.
 This sampler is built for layering one-shots and group processing, but it also allows you to edit and process them separately.
-My snare is made up of three Polyplex samples – a snare, a clap, and some metallic noise.
+My snare comprises three Polyplex samples - a snare, a clap, and some metallic noise.
 Most samples from Polyplex are pretty compressed and affected, to begin with.
 Consider bypassing their processing while trying to design the sound you want.
 Then, add FX.
 You will want to use a bit of reverb on this sound since it only hits once per measure.
-I would recommend a decay time of around 1 second and about a 10% wet mix.
+I recommend a decay time of around 1 second and a 10% wet mix.

 INSTRUMENT 3 - THE HI HATZ